Nsustain/.github/profile/README.md

 Here are the exact steps we took to make [our website](https://codersforearth.com).
-We documented each step from ground-up, hoping that you can replicate it if you need to.
+We documented each step from ground-up, hoping that you can replicate it relatively easily if you need to.

 ...